Academy Museum of Motion Pictures / May Company Wilshire

 The Final Environmental Impact Report (EIR) for the project was released in February 2015 and approved in June.

 The renovated May Company Building will contain exhibition spaces on the first through third floors, with educational spaces planned for the fourth floor and events spaces for the fifth.
 The ground floor will also contain the lobby and dining space.
-The spherical addition, which will be connected to the 1939 building, will house a theater with a viewing deck above.

 After decades as a premiere shopping destination, this unique landmark faced demolition in 1991 for a massive new development project.
 The building’s co-owner at the time, Forest City Development, submitted plans calling for its demolition, to be replaced by a new development comprised of a hotel, two office towers, retail uses, and underground parking.